deso-protocol/deso-workspace/README.md

 See the [backend api documentation](https://docs.deso.org/deso-backend/api) for reference.
 See an exhaustive list of the available data fetching functions [here](https://github.com/deso-protocol/deso-workspace/blob/main/libs/data/src/lib/data.ts#L73).

-### Transactions: writing data to the blockchain
+### Transactions: Writing data to the blockchain

-The deso-protocol library will handling constructing and signing transactions for you.
+The deso-protocol library will handle signing and submitting transactions for confirmation for you.
 All you need to do is construct them by providing the raw data.

 ```ts
 import { submitPost } from 'deso-protocol';